PerceptiLabs/Recognizing-Groceries/README.md

 This repo contains the following structure:

-- **/data/frieburg_log.csv**: CSV file that maps grocery classification labels to the training images.
+- **/data/frieburg_log.csv**: CSV file that maps grocery classification numbers to the training images.
 - **data**: contains the training images, partitioned into sub directories for the respective classifications.
 The following are a few example images:

 <p align="center">
   <img src="./frb_sample.png">
 </p>

-The table below shows a partial example of the data stored in **frieburg_log.csv** that is used to map classification labels to training images:
+The table below shows a partial example of the data stored in **frieburg_log.csv** that is used to map classification numbers to training images:

 | **image_path**  | **target** |
 | ----------  | ---------- |